IMDB-2-0/CS497-B/exemplars/docker/README.md

-# Examplar: Docker & Docker-compose
+# Exemplar: Docker & Docker-compose

 [Docker](https://www.docker.com/) is a technology that allows OS level virtualization and allows for building containers which are isolatied environments to run applications.